aufbakanleitung/advent-of-code/README.md

 numbers, *boards = open('input/04_input.txt').read().split('\n\n')
 ```

 Don't remove values from a list you're iterating over while iterating.
 This will cause the iterator to skip items.
+For a set it is even prohibited and will throw this error `RuntimeError: Set changed size during iteration`
 ```python
 for board in boards:
     if check(board):